dydxprotocol/v4-documentation/pages/general/rate_limits.md

 | Long-term or Conditional | 1        | 2     |
 | Long-term or Conditional | 100      | 20    |

-For example, 2 long-term orders can be placed for each of the first 10 blocks and would then a new long-term order would be rate limited on the 11th block since the limit of 20 long-term orders over the past 100 blocks would apply.
+For example, 2 long-term orders can be placed for each of the first 10 blocks and then a new long-term order would be rate limited on the 11th block since the limit of 20 long-term orders over the past 100 blocks would apply.